dixie-chick/PyBer_Analysis/README.md

 ```

-Charts including scatter, pie and box & whiskers help visualize the story expressing outliers, city type with most activity, and more:
+Finally, Charts including scatter, pie and box & whiskers help visualize the story expressing outliers, city type with most activity, and more.
+Charts showcase relationshps between the type of city and number of drivers and riders as well as percentage of total fares of riders and drivers by type of city.

 ![charts](https://user-images.githubusercontent.com/79612565/115090829-c32caf00-9eca-11eb-95ba-50adc3868ac8.png)

+### Analysis 2
 1. In the second analysis, first code was refactored the code from Pyber to create a summary DataFrame for total rides, total drivers, total fares, and averages

 ```